nagypeterjob/ecr-scan-lambda/README.md

 - **ECR_ID** - If you want to use other ECR than the default, **Optional**

 ## Known problems waiting for improvement
-- There are code duplications in report/report.go and scan/scan.go.
-Functions like `func (a *app) listRepositories(maxRepos int) (*ecr.DescribeRepositoriesOutput, error)` could be lifted to `internal` and reused in both handlers.
 - `PutImageScanningConfiguration` and `StartImageScan` in scan/scan.go can run independently for each repository.
 The code could leverage goroutines and run concurrently.
 - Same thing with `DescribeImageScanFindings` in report/report.go.
 The code could leverage goroutines and run concurrently.
 - Mocks and some tests could be definitely improved.
 More tests should be added.